 Segment wise and Product wise Performance

-During the period 2012-13, MRF achieved a sales turnover of Rs.
-13445 crore.
-This is anincrease of around 3% over the previous year.
-There was an increase of 4% in total tyreproduction in almost all segments.
-In the heavy commercial vehicle group, the largestsegment, the increase was 5% over the last year and in light commercial vehicle group, theincrease was 5%.
-In the motorcycle and scooter segments there was no visible increase overthe previous year.
-The passenger car group registered an increase of 6%.
+During the period 2013-14, MRF achieved a sales turnover of Rs.14,641 crore.
+This is anincrease of 8.9% over the previous year.
+Across the board, there was an overall increasein all segments adding up to a 5% increase in total tyre production.
+In the heavycommercial vehicle segment, the increase was 9% over the previous year while lightcommercial vehicle tyres increased by 4% in this period.
+In the motorcycle and scootersegments, the increase was 3% and 6% respectively.
+The passenger car group remained flat.